SwiftlyNoah/HideAndCSeek50/DESIGN.md

 To increase functionality and ease of use for users, we added multiple sign in methods (Google, Apple ID, Email/Password, and Guest).
 Guest was added to allow for very quick testing without creating an account.
 We do not recommend this as it makes users show up as "Anonymous" in game.

-#### Implementation Details - help
+#### Implementation Details

-We use a singleton pattern for `AuthenticationManager` to maintain global auth state:
+We use a singleton pattern for [`AuthenticationManager`](ios/HideAndCSeek50/Logic/AuthenticationManager.swift) to maintain global auth state:

 ```swift
 class AuthenticationManager: ObservableObject {